mmunozba/electron-vue-sample-app/README.md

 - [Vue CLI Documentation - Creating a Project](https://cli.vuejs.org/guide/creating-a-project.html#vue-create)

 ### Steps to Re-Create the Sample App
-1. npm install -g @vue/cli
+1. `npm install -g @vue/cli`

-2. vue create electron-vue-sample-app
+2. `vue create electron-vue-sample-app`
     - Please pick a preset: Manually select features
     - Check the features needed for your project: Choose Vue version, Babel, TS, Router, Vuex, C SS Pre-processors, Linter
-    - Choose a version of Vue.js that you want to start the project with 3.x (Preview)
+    - Choose a version of Vue.js that you want to start the project with: 2.0 (Vuetify does not support Vue 3 at the time of writing.
+If you don't want to use Vuetify then choose 3.0)
     - Use class-style component syntax?
 Yes
     - Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpi ling JSX)?
 Yes